-Learn what’s considered a qualified higher education expense, how to plan ahead for deadlines, and why it's important to take your withdrawal in the correct tax year.
+Learn what’s considered a qualified education expense, how to plan ahead for deadlines, and why it's important to take your withdrawal in the correct tax year.

 To make sure your beneficiary and/or the eligible institution receive the money on time: